Diagnosing and Preventing Instabilities in Recurrent Video Processing: Conclusion

 \section{Conclusion}

-In this paper, we have identified and characterized a serious vulnerability affecting recurrent networks for video restoration tasks: they can be unstable and fail catastrophically on long video sequences.
-To avoid problems in practice, we recommend to follow some guidelines.
-(1) The stability of the model should always be tested, either by evaluating it on hours of video data, or preferably by actively looking for unstable sequences, using our spatio-temporal receptive field diagnostic tool.
-(2) In safety-critical applications, stability can be guaranteed by applying a Hard Lipschitz Constraint on the spectral norms of the convolutional layers (SRNL with $\alpha < 1$ and $\beta = 1$).
-(3) In non safety-critical applications, stability can be obtained with minimal performance loss by applying a Soft Lipschitz Constraint on the stable rank of the convolutional layers (SRNL with $\alpha > 1$ and $\beta < 1$).
+We have identified and characterized a serious vulnerability affecting recurrent networks for video restoration tasks: they can be unstable and fail catastrophically on long video sequences.
+To avoid problems in practice, we recommend adhering to some guidelines.
+(1) The stability of the model should always be tested, either by evaluating it on hours of video data, or preferably by actively looking for unstable sequences, using our temporal receptive field diagnostic tool.
+(2) In safety-critical applications, stability can be guaranteed by applying a Hard Lipschitz Constraint on the spectral norms of the convolutional layers (SRN-C with $\alpha < 1$ and $\beta = 1$).
+(3) In non safety-critical applications, stability can be obtained with minimal performance loss by applying a Soft Lipschitz Constraint on the stable rank of the convolutional layers (SRN-C with $\alpha > 1$ and $\beta < 1$).